 Benefits Not Needed

 You may not need contraception or maternity benefits.
-Prior to the Obamacare legislation in 2010, more than half of consumers elected not to pay for those coverages.
+Prior to the Obamacare legislation, more than half of consumers elected not to pay for those coverages.
 But all Affordable Care Act and Marketplace-compliant contracts must include these options.
 Mental health and pediatric dental coverage may not be needed.
 However, it must remain on your policy.

 Although it has been widely reported that long-term costs will reduce, the consensus is that they will not.
 Unfortunately, it appears that Indiana health insurance prices will be increasing over the next decade, not decreasing.
-Fortunately, rates have been fairly stable the last few years (2015 and 2016).
+Fortunately, rates have been stable the last few years.
 However, with fewer companies expected to offer Marketplace options in the future, and the number of young healthy applicants not substantially increasing, it may be difficult to sustain long-term affordable pricing.
+Future changes may be coming in 2020.

 We find the companies that can offer you the most substantial benefits at the lowest cost.
 If there are any available tax benefits that will lower your rates, we will show you how to qualify for these reductions.
 This includes HSA plans, which are ideal options for many higher-income healthy households.